Top 10 Spooky Tooth Songs

 # 9 – Self Seeking Man

-This great track opens up with Gary Wright’s heartfelt piano playing that is soon met by his soulful vocals.
+This great track opens with Gary Wright’s heartfelt piano, soon joined by his soulful vocals.
 The song was released on the album entitled You Broke My Heart…… So I Busted Your Jaw.
 The album was released in 1973.

 # 8 – Waiting For The Wind

 The great song “Waiting For The Wind” was the opening track on the band’s glorious second album Spooky Two.
-While most of the songs on Spooky Two were composed by Gary Wright, “Waiting For The Wind” gave songwriting credit to Gary Wright, Luther Grosvenor, and Mike Harrison.
+While most of the songs on Spooky Two were composed by Gary Wright, “Waiting For The Wind” is credited to Gary Wright, Luther Grosvenor, and Mike Harrison as songwriters.

 # 7 – Feelin’ Bad

 “Feelin’ Bad “is one of the most popular songs Spooky Tooth has ever recorded.
 The song was released on Spooky Two.
 “Feelin’ Bad” appeared as the second track on the album.
-This one is a real interesting listen.
+This one is a really interesting listen.
 You can hear the sound of so many classic bands influenced by a song like this, and even those that influenced this music.
-This is the sound of the late 1960s shifting soundscape about to enter the decade of the 1970s.
+This is the sound of the late 1960s’ shifting soundscape about to enter the 1970s.

 # 6 – I am The Walrus